Skip to content

 About The Blog

 TechLaw Crossroads is a no-bullshit blog written mainly by me.
 As Harold Ross, the New Yorker founding Editor said, “Everybody knows the news.
 Now tell us something about it.”
 That’s my goal.
 I am a former lawyer who practiced as a partner with a large law firm for the better part of 30 years.
 I was a trial lawyer, mostly in mass tort and, later, in data breach, privacy, and cyber insurance areas.
+I also write for Above the Law.

 I am a panelist on LegalTech Week, a weekly roundtable of legal tech journalists where we discuss the most significant legal tech stories of the week.